How to Efficiently Test Your iOS App Using TestFlight?

 • Iterate and Iterate Some More: Utilize TestFlight to iterate your app in response to tester comments.
 Release new beta releases often that include bug patches, enhancements, and optimizations to improve your application and address user concerns.

-Test iOS App Without Developer Account
+Test iOS App Without a Developer Account

 Is it possible to test an iOS app without a developer account? is a question that developers ask all the time.
 There are other ways to test internally within your company, even if you need a developer account to publish apps on the App Store and use TestFlight for beta testing.